 Poached pears are the most versatile dessert, don’t you think?
 They’re like the perfect little black dress in a wardrobe made up of fall recipes.
-Just think about it this way: Poaching them in Champagne is like stepping into a pair of satin Manolo Blahniks… the ones with the diamond swans lacing gracefully up the side of your foot.
+Just think about it this way: Poaching them in Champagne is like accessorizing the dress with a pair of satin Manolo Blahniks . . . the ones with the diamond swans lacing gracefully up the side of your foot.
 You need nothing else to complete the outfit.
 The silk hem of your black dress whispers gently around your knees as you head out the door and slide into the cool leather seat of your Mercedes, on your way to the most refined and elegant dinner party at the home of a Michelin star chef.
 Sitting at the table between courses, you can’t help but admire the way the stones of the swan’s neck catch the candlelight as you dangle the shoe from your toes.
-And, yes, you know you’re not supposed to remove your shoes at a dinner party, but no one really minds because everyone is admiring the diamond, too.
+And, yes, you know you’re not supposed to remove your shoes at a dinner party, but no one really minds because everyone is admiring the diamonds, too.
 Just perfect.

 Now, imagine you’re heading to the country for the day.
 The pears are ripe and ready to be picked, and the orchard is having a fall festival.
 Of course, you wear that same black dress because that’s what’s on the chair in your bedroom, tossed there casually last night.
 But instead of heals you throw on a pair of worn, old cowboy boots…. the ones you bought on a whim at a secondhand store in Sedona several years ago.
 You grab a basket for the pears and your beat up Stetson as you head out the door.
 Slide on some Ray Ban aviators and your outfit is complete.
 Just as perfect.